Background pattern

 Each ml contains 100 mg of levetiracetam.

-The other components are: liquid maltitol (E965), glycerol (E422), methyl parahydroxybenzoate (E218), propyl parahydroxybenzoate (E216), sodium citrate monohydrate, citric acid (dihydrate), ammonium glycyrrhizate, acesulfame potassium (E950), grape flavor, purified water
+The other components are: liquid maltitol (E965), glycerol (E422), methyl parahydroxybenzoate (E218), propyl parahydroxybenzoate (E216), sodium citrate monohydrate, citric acid (dihydrate), ammonium glycyrrhizate, potassium acesulfame (E950), grape flavor, purified water

-Appearance of the product and contents of the package
+Appearance of the Product and Package Contents

 Package sizes:

-Only some package sizes may be commercially available.
+Not all package sizes may be marketed.

 Marketing Authorization Holder